-It’s easy to overlook your hot water system when it comes to saving energy, but did you know that hot water makes up 30% of an average household’s usage?
-Your hot water system could be costing you big time, so we’ve compared electric, gas, solar and heat pump hot water systems, to help you find the best and most cost-effective solution for your home.
+The hot water system might seem like an unlikely culprit for large energy bills, but did you know that the cost of heating water can make up 30% of an average Australian household’s total electricity bill?
+Your hot water system could be costing you big time, so we’ve compared electric, gas, solar and heat pump hot water systems to help you find the best and most cost-effective water heating solution for your home.

-There are two mechanisms in which an electric or gas hot water system can work.
+Hot water systems come in two designs – ‘storage’ and ‘instantaneous’ (also known as continuous).
 A storage hot water system heats and maintains warm water in a tank until it is ready to use.
-This provides instant hot water, but is limited in storage capacity.
-Continuous hot water systems rapidly heat up an unlimited amount of water when you need it.
-This means your system isn’t wasting gas or electricity on keeping water warm when you’re not going to use it, though it does take a few moments for the water to heat up, an instantaneous system won’t waste energy by keeping water warm when no one is using it.
+This provides instant hot water, but is limited by storage capacity.
+Continuous hot water systems, on the other hand, rapidly heat up an unlimited amount of water when you need it.
+While it does take a few moments to heat up, an instantaneous system won’t waste energy by keeping water warm when no one is using it.

 Electric water heaters